 In the U.S, speeding accounts for at least one-third of all traffic fatalities every year, and has continued to be the single biggest factor contributing to crashes over the past two decades.
 In 2017, the last year for which conclusive data is available, speeding caused 27 percent of all traffic fatalities.

 Speeding is a major traffic safety issue primarily because of the tremendous impact that results in an accident caused by speeding, compared to a moderate-speed accident.
 There are a number of other safety concerns associated with speeding.
 For example, data shows that motorists who are more prone to drive at high speeds are prone to other risk factors such as a failure to wear seatbelts.
-In 2016, according to the National Highway Traffic Safety Administration, about 49 percent of all people who died in speeding-related accidents were unrestrained at the time of the crash, compared to 21 percent of motorists who were not in high-speed accidents.
+In 2016, according to the National Highway Traffic Safety Administration, about 49 percent of all people who died in speeding-related accidents were not wearing their seatbelts at the time of the crash, compared to 21 percent of motorists who were not in high-speed accidents.

-When a driver is speeding, he is much more likely to lose control of the vehicle and cause an accident.
-A car that exceeding the speed limit requires a greater stopping distance.
+Also, when a driver is speeding, he is much more likely to lose control of the vehicle and cause an accident.
+A car that is exceeding the speed limit requires a greater distance to come to a stop.
 This in turn increases the risk of a high speed rear-end accident.
 Injuries that result from a speeding related crash are much more serious, and often leave the person with long- term health consequences.

-Speeding does not only involve driving at speeds higher than the posted speed limit for the area, but also driving at speeds that are unsafe for the traffic, visibility, and weather conditions at any given time.
+Keep in mind, though, speeding doesn’t just involve driving at speeds higher than the posted speed limit for the area.
+Speeding can also be defined as driving at speeds that are unsafe for the traffic, visibility, and weather conditions at any given time.
 Drivers are required to reduce their speed when visibility is poor, such as in foggy conditions, or when they are in heavy traffic.
 They are also required to slow down when they are driving in bad weather.
 Failure to do so can place a speeding motorist at risk of liability in a car accident claim.